hijirdella/Bank-Customer-Churn-Prediction-and-CLV-Optimization/README.md

 ---

 ## Objectives
-- Develop a machine learning model to predict customer churn with high accuracy and F1-score.
+- Develop a **churn prediction** model using machine learning to identify at-risk customers.
 - Perform CLV segmentation to identify high-value customers and derive actionable insights.
 - Provide practical recommendations to reduce churn and maximize customer lifetime value.